How Demographics and an Aging Population Affect Insurance Rates

 Advertising & Editorial Disclosure

-- Older drivers have higher per-mile crash rates than middle-aged drivers.
-As Boomers age further, auto insurance loss trends across the industry will be affected.
+• Older drivers have higher per-mile crash rates than middle-aged drivers.
+As boomers age further, auto insurance loss trends across the industry will shift.

-- An aging population drives higher health care utilization, increasing health insurance costs across the entire risk pool, including for younger, healthier enrollees.
+• An aging population drives higher health care utilization and pushes costs higher across the entire risk pool, including for younger, healthier enrollees.

-- Life insurers have been revising mortality assumptions following COVID-19 pandemic data.
-The Society of Actuaries has documented measurable shifts in excess mortality that are still being incorporated into pricing models.
+• Life insurers have been revising mortality assumptions following COVID-19 pandemic data.
+The Society of Actuaries has documented measurable shifts in excess mortality that insurers are still working into pricing models.

 The Scale of the Shift

-According to the U.S. Census Bureau's 2023 population projections, the population aged 65 and older is projected to reach 78.3 million by 2040, up from about 59 million today, shifting from roughly 18% to 22% of the total U.S. population.
-This change is driven primarily by the Baby Boom generation (born 1946 to 1964) moving fully into retirement age over the coming decade.
+The U.S. Census Bureau's 2023 population projections show the population aged 65 and older reaching 78.3 million by 2040, up from about 59 million today and shifting from roughly 18% to 22% of the total U.S. population.
+The baby-boom generation, born between 1946 and 1964, drives this shift as it moves fully into retirement age over the coming decade.

-What makes this shift consequential for insurance markets is not the existence of older policyholders but the sheer concentration of them arriving simultaneously.
+The issue for insurance markets isn't the existence of older policyholders.
+It's the concentration of them arriving simultaneously.
 Insurers price products across broad risk pools.
-When a large cohort ages together, the pool's average risk profile changes in ways that affect premiums for everyone, younger policyholders included.
-The timeline is not a forecast.
-It is already underway.
+When a large cohort ages together, the pool's average risk profile shifts in ways that raise premiums for everyone, younger policyholders included.
+This timeline isn't a forecast.
+It's already underway.

 Older Drivers and Auto Insurance

-Auto insurance actuaries have long recognized a U-shaped curve in risk by age: rates are highest for teen drivers, fall through middle age and rise again, more gradually, in the late 60s and beyond.
-The Insurance Institute for Highway Safety (IIHS) and the National Highway Traffic Safety Administration (NHTSA) both document that drivers aged 70 and older have higher per-mile crash rates than middle-aged drivers, though their total mileage is lower than younger cohorts, which moderates aggregate claims.
+Auto insurance actuaries have long recognized a U-shaped curve in risk by age: rates are highest for teen drivers, fall through middle age and rise again in the late 60s and beyond.
+The Insurance Institute for Highway Safety (IIHS) and the National Highway Traffic Safety Administration (NHTSA) both show that drivers aged 70 and older have higher per-mile crash rates than middle-aged drivers, though their total mileage is lower than younger cohorts, which limits total claims volume.

-As the Boomer generation ages deeper into their 70s and 80s, the industry expects gradual upward pressure on auto loss ratios in states where age-based rating is permitted.
-State regulation varies considerably: some states restrict the degree to which insurers can price based on age alone, requiring actuarial justification.
+As the boomer generation ages deeper into their 70s and 80s, the industry expects gradual upward pressure on auto loss ratios in states where age-based rating is permitted.
+State regulation varies widely: some states restrict the degree to which insurers can price based on age alone and require actuarial justification.
 California, for example, places strict limits on age as a rating factor for auto insurance.

 Aging and Health Insurance Costs

-Health insurance is the line most directly and broadly affected by population aging, and the mechanism runs through utilization: how frequently and intensively policyholders use medical services.
+Of all insurance lines, health insurance is most directly affected by population aging.
+The driver is utilization: how frequently and intensively policyholders use medical services.
 Older enrollees use more health care services than younger ones.
-Research consistently shows that per-capita health care spending roughly doubles between ages 45 and 65 and increases further beyond that.
+Research shows that per-capita health care spending roughly doubles between ages 45 and 65 and increases further beyond that.

-Under the Affordable Care Act (ACA), insurers selling marketplace plans are limited to a 3:1 age rating ratio, meaning the highest premium charged to a 64-year-old cannot exceed three times the premium charged to a 21-year-old for the same plan.
-This cap compresses the natural cost spread, effectively redistributing some of the cost of older, higher-utilizing enrollees across younger, healthier members of the pool.
-Policyholders approaching 65 should review their options carefully.
-MoneyGeek's guide to health insurance for retirees under 65 covers the coverage gap between employer plans and Medicare eligibility.
+Under the Affordable Care Act (ACA), insurers selling marketplace plans are limited to a 3:1 age rating ratio, meaning the highest premium charged to a 64-year-old can't exceed three times the premium charged to a 21-year-old for the same plan.
+This cap compresses the natural cost spread, redistributing some of the cost of older, higher-utilizing enrollees to younger, healthier members of the pool.
+The coverage gap between employer plans and Medicare eligibility adds cost pressure on this cohort before the 3:1 cap no longer applies.
+MoneyGeek covers this dynamic in depth in health insurance for retirees under 65.

 As Medicare absorbs the 65-and-older population, cost-shifting dynamics affect commercial insurance markets.
-Providers who receive lower reimbursements from Medicare may negotiate higher rates with commercial payers to compensate, indirectly raising costs for employer-sponsored and marketplace plans.
-Even if your personal health is excellent, the demographic composition of your risk pool influences your premium.
+Providers receiving lower Medicare reimbursements have an incentive to negotiate higher rates with commercial payers to compensate, which pushes costs higher for employer-sponsored and marketplace plans.
+Individual health status doesn't insulate policyholders from pool-level demographic cost shifts.

 Aging and Life Insurance

-Life insurance pricing rests on mortality assumptions: actuarial estimates of how likely policyholders of a given age and health profile are to die within a specified period.
-The COVID-19 pandemic introduced volatility into these models.
-The Society of Actuaries documented elevated excess mortality through 2020 to 2022 that required carriers to reassess near-term mortality rates, and some product lines saw pricing adjustments as a result.
+Life insurance pricing rests on mortality assumptions: actuarial estimates of death probability for a given age and health profile within a specified period.
+The COVID-19 pandemic disrupted these models.
+The Society of Actuaries documented elevated excess mortality through 2020 to 2022 that required carriers to reassess near-term mortality rates, and carriers adjusted pricing in some product lines as a result.

-Long-term care (LTC) insurance, which covers assisted living, nursing home and in-home care costs, is the insurance line most acutely stressed by population aging.
+Long-term care (LTC) insurance, which covers assisted living, nursing home and in-home care costs, bears more pressure from population aging than any other insurance line.
 The combination of longer lifespans, rising care facility costs and historically mispriced early policies has made LTC insurance one of the most complex and volatile markets in the industry.
-Policyholders in their 50s and early 60s should research this coverage separately: it becomes more expensive and harder to qualify for with each passing year.
+Costs rise, and qualification standards tighten with age, making early purchase an important financial consideration for adults in their 50s and early 60s.

 What Actuaries Are Watching